How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 It is also possible that you have a worn main bearing or oil pump bearing.

 You can read my guide on low oil pressure at idle to learn more.
-By learning different causes of low oil pressure, you can estimate the cost to fix reduced engine power.
+By learning different causes of low oil pressure, you can estimate the cost associated with fixing reduced engine power.

 Final Thoughts